natalielai124/Boardgames/README.md

 ## Insights
-Here, you'll discover 3 fun facts with the board game
+Here, you'll discover 6 fun facts with the board game
 1. Most Common Words in Board Game Descriptions 1
 2. Most Common Words in Board Game Descriptions 2
-3. Most common Word in the game title
+3. Most Common Word in the game title
+4. Trends in the Release of New Board Games Over the Last Five Decades
+5. Game with the greatest variance between 'Greek Rating' and 'Average Rating'
+6. Game with the number of votes

 ## Reference